Oaxaca Solo Guide: Essential Info (2025)

 • Great festival to catch: the Guelaguetza Festival in late July is a major cultural event known for vibrant displays of music, dance, and culinary delights.

-• Arriving via airport: Oaxaca International Airport (OAX) is about 7 km from the city center, with taxis available for around MXN 200-300.
-Shared shuttles may be an economical alternative costing about MXN 50-100.
+• Arriving via airport: Oaxaca International Airport (OAX) is about 7 km from the city center.

 WHERE TO STAY